 In writing this article, I’ve realized just how much my latest thinking about UX has influenced my design choices.
 I’ve also realized how great it is that after many years of doing this, there’s always more to learn.

-The following are the core values of Filthy Rich in no particular order.
+The following are the core values that drive the development of Filthy Rich, in no particular order.

 - It’s important to design opinionated software.
 Making your software so the user can configure it how they want is usually a mistake.
 Instead, put in the time to experiment with different approaches.
 Find the design that works best for most people.